Can I buy my Accent home?

 The Right to Buy

 You may qualify for the right to buy your home if you became an Accent resident before 15 January 1989, and you hold a secure tenancy.
-Your housing officer can tell you what type of tenancy you have.
+Your customer partner can tell you what type of tenancy you have.

 Even if your tenancy gives you the right to buy your home, we reserve the right not to let you buy it in some cases.
 For example, if we are taking any form of action against you, or your home has been specially adapted for your needs.